Helping You Get The Money You Deserve

 Hotel Liability for Injuries

 Injured at a hotel and unsure of your rights?
-Learn about hotel liability for injuries and your possible compensation with The Law Office of Kevin R. Hansen, specialists in Hotel and Casino injuries.
+Learn about hotel liability for injuries and your possible compensation with The Law Office of Kevin R. Hansen, with over a quarter century of experience in Hotel and Casino injuries.

 When you stay at a hotel, you have a reasonable expectation that it will do its best to ensure a safe and enjoyable stay.
 Did you know that this is not just an element of common courtesy but is actually a legal duty?
 And if you or someone in your party is injured on that hotel’s property, they may bear legal responsibility.